bloxbean/cardano-client-lib/README.md

         </repository>
     </repositories>
 ```
-- For Gradle, add the following dependency and repository to build.gradle
+- For Gradle, add the following dependencies and repository to build.gradle

 ```
 repositories {